 - Soil erosion and displacement

-However, sustainable management practices like the management of soil properties and tree nutrition can reduce these effects.
+Sustainable management practices like the management of soil properties and tree nutrition can reduce the negative effects of wood fuel removal.

 Managing soil properties involves preventing soil damage (compaction and loss) and restoring soil through soil cultivation.
 Soil management plans need to be site specific as treatments will vary based on the characteristics of each location.
 Traffic on the site may need to be managed to avoid soil compaction (e.g. minimise traffic allowed on site or restrict access to dry periods) and ‘ripping’ and ‘mounding’ techniques can be used to repair damaged soils.